Starting Your First Dictation on Android

 • Privacy mode is available in Settings → Data & Privacy.
 When enabled, data is stored only on your device.

-• Shaking your device only un-snoozes the Flow Bubble when it is already snoozed.
-It does not reveal the bubble outside of a text field.
+• Shaking your device wakes the Flow Bubble from snooze.
+After shaking, the bubble reappears the next time you focus a text field.

 Still stuck?